-- more than 20 years experience in buying and selling Old Masters and Modern art
+- more than 20 years experience in buying and selling Old Masters, Impressionist and Modern Art

 - advising important collections around the world

 - publicly appointed and certified art expert for the German courts

 I started out in the art world in 1995 as an intern at Christie's New York in the Old Master paintings department.
 Subsequently I studied Art History, Theology and Anthropology at the LMU University of Munich.
 Already as a student I began to buy and sell independently and was also a painting scout for Bernheimer Fine Old Masters, Munich and Colnaghi, London.
 At the same time I worked part-time at the Neue Pinakothek in the 19th century department as well as for the Max Beckmann Archive and after graduation full-time at the Pinakothek der Moderne in the Modern art department.
 After experiencing the museum world for a couple of years, I worked for Galerie Kornfeld, Bern, and then decided to focus on my career as an independent art dealer.
 My love, passion and expertise are in exceptional paintings, drawings and prints in all price ranges.
 I can frequently achieve substantial deals in the field of Old Masters, Impressionist and Modern art.